A charming blend of city, coast and countryside

 anterbury is definitely worth a pilgrimage, whether to meet Chaucer’s colourful characters, explore fascinating history, visit the shrine of Thomas Becket, or just to eat, drink and merrily shop till you drop.
 Beyond the charms of the heritage city, you’ll find rugged coastline, the traditional seaside resort of Herne Bay and yet more fascinating history so come on, pilgrim, get travelling.

 The centre of English Christianity since 597 AD when Pope St Augustine did some serious reconverting, Canterbury is full of fascinating history.
 Between St Martin’s Church , St Augustine’s Abbey and the Cathedral where Thomas Becket was gruesomely murdered back in 1170, there’s plenty of past to delve into.
 If you want to go even further back in time then head to the Roman Museum .

 Arts and Culture

 With rotating exhibitions, talks and workshops, Sidney-Cooper Gallery allows you to really experience art and the Lilford Gallery showcases national and international contemporary fine art.
 For independent cinema and cutting-edge theatre the University of Kent’s Gulbenkian is the place to head.
-The Marlowe Theatre delivers the biggest and best plays, operas, ballets and bands, whilst nurturing new talent .
+The New Marlowe Theatre delivers the biggest and best plays, operas, ballets, and bands whilst nurturing new talent.

 Must See Attractions